safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 # Protocol Kit

-The [Protocol Kit](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit) enables developers to interact with [Safe contracts](https://github.com/safe-global/safe-contracts) using a Javascript interface.
-This SDK can be used to create new Safe accounts, update the configuration of existing Safes, and propose and execute transactions.
+The [Protocol Kit](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit) enables developers to interact with the [Safe contracts](https://github.com/safe-global/safe-contracts) using a TypeScript interface.
+This Kit can be used to create new Safe accounts, update the configuration of existing Safes, propose and execute transactions, among other features.

 ## Quickstart

 In this quickstart guide, you will create a 2 of 3 multi-sig Safe and propose and execute a transaction to send some ETH out of this Safe.

-For a more detailed guide, including how to integrate with web3js and more Safe transaction configuration options, see [Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md) and [Protocol Kit API Reference](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit#sdk-api).
+For a more detailed guide, including how to integrate with `web3.js`` and more Safe transaction configuration options, see [Guide: Integrating the Protocol Kit and API Kit](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md) and [Protocol Kit Reference](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit#sdk-api).

 ### Prerequisites